lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 date: 2021-03-07T23:43:34+01:00
 draft: false
 images: ["/assets/make-go-tests-more-robust-by-fuzzy-testing.webp"]
+image_alt: |
+    This image shows a code snippet written in Go (Golang) for testing a function called `GroupTransactionsByType`.
+The test function uses a fuzzing approach, iterating through randomly generated transactions, grouping them by type, and checking if the grouping is correct.
+The configuration is set to perform up to 10,000 test iterations, returning `true` if all tests pass and `false` if any inconsistency is found.
+The image likely illustrates automated testing for transaction processing logic.
 tags: [go-standard-library, "development", "golang", "testing"]
+description: |
-description: "In this post, we'll see how Go tests are built more robustly with the quick package and how we can avoid incorrectly chosen parameters."
+    In this post, we'll see how Go tests are built more robustly with the quick package and how we can avoid incorrectly chosen parameters.
+summary: |
-summary: "In this post, we'll see how Go tests are built more robustly with the quick package and how we can avoid incorrectly chosen parameters."
+    In this post, we'll see how Go tests are built more robustly with the quick package and how we can avoid incorrectly chosen parameters.
 toc: false
 ---